 Almost all outpatient care consists of support groups and counseling, along with individual therapy.
 Throughout, you’ll learn different tools and strategies to overcome your addiction.
 Some group examples include relapse prevention, identifying triggers, self-care, nutrition, and anger management.
-Some treatment centers also offer recreational therapies such as team building exercises and equine therapy to name a few.
+Some treatment centers also offer recreational therapies such as team-building exercises and equine therapy to name a few.

 Will Outpatient Care Work For Me?

-How Outpatient Treatment Works
+Outpatient Treatment Process

 Outpatient treatment offers much more freedom than an inpatient program.
 Some choose to stay in a sober living facility while they attend, however, living at home is also an option.
 This will make the cost of outpatient treatment generally much lower than an inpatient facility.
 Most will work around your schedule so that you don’t need to sacrifice your job for your well-being.
 Not having to interrupt your normal schedule allows for more discreet treatment, since an extended absence from everyday life isn’t necessary.
 Outpatient treatment allows guests to find a balance between their life and recovery.